 (1) Tank nozzle information to be provided by basic engineering.
 The following items of nozzle information shall be provided by the basic design group.

 - Size, number, and location of inlet and outlet nozzles.
-Note: The pump suction nozzle shall be inserted by 300 mm from the tank bottom.
+Note: The pump suction nozzle shall be inserted 300 mm from the tank bottom.

 - Size, number, and location of the sampling nozzle(s) and water draw-off nozzle, if required